 In last week’s email, we talked about how the concept of putting yourself first is so much more than a fad.
-When personal responsibilities, work responsibilities and everything in between all seems to come at the same time (which they always do) — being able to protect your mind is critical.
+When personal responsibilities, work responsibilities and everything in between seems to come at the same time (which they always do) — being able to protect your mind is critical.

 1. Ask for what you want (or need)

 Many of the demands that we struggle with can sometimes be demands set by everyone but ourselves.
-Rarely do we take a moment to step back and ask ourselves whether what we’re committing to, or and whether it aligns with our priorities.
+Rarely do we take a moment to step back and ask ourselves whether what we’re committing to, and whether it aligns with our true priorities.
 Being able to prioritise helps you to separate what’s really important from the white noise.

 2. Question everything